The Forest School at the Yale School of the Environment

 Environmental Leadership & Training Initiative Born out of The Forest School, ELTI empowers people to design and implement land use practices that conserve and restore tropical forests and native tree cover in human-dominated landscapes.

-Forest Fellows Program The Forest School is home to a cohort of postgraduate forestry students who continue their learning and training through short-term fellowships and receive mentorship from staff and faculty.
+Forest Fellows Program The Forest School is home to a cohort of postgraduate forestry students who continue their learning and training through short-term positions and receive mentorship from staff and faculty.
 This program further allows graduates to refine their skills and enter the job market with enhanced experience.

 The Forests Dialogue TFD provides international leaders in the forest sector with an ongoing, multi-stakeholder dialogue platform and process focused on developing mutual trust, shared understanding, and collaborative solutions for sustainable forest management and conservation.